Browser Fingerprinting: A Complete Guide

 In the decade that followed, the technique was greatly improved.
 Researchers showed how they could obtain a hardware fingerprint of a remote device via timestamps on data requests made by the device.
 The Electronic Frontier Foundation launched a website in 2010 that enabled users to check their browser fingerprints.

-In 2012, researchers discovered canvas fingerprinting.
+Researchers discovered canvas fingerprinting.
 This is a kind of browser fingerprinting that utilizes the HTML5 canvas element of web pages.
-This element is an integral part of web pages, so it is quite difficult to block this form of fingerprinting.
+This element is an integral part of web pages; so, it is quite difficult to block this form of fingerprinting.
 This made the browser fingerprinting technique quite popular.

-In 2021, researchers announced a set of newer techniques they had discovered.
+A set of newer techniques were they discovered by researchers.
 They found these techniques are used in concert with the known fingerprinting techniques to track users effectively.
 Browser fingerprinting seems unstoppable.

 A browser fingerprint is derived from specific characteristics of the user’s browser and device.
 Some of these characteristics include the following: